iNavFlight/inav/docs/Autotune - fixedwing.md

 # Airplane Autotune instructions

-Airplane PIFF autotune is inspired by ArduPilot Plane firmware.
+Airplane PIDFF autotune is inspired by ArduPilot Plane firmware.

-Getting a good set of roll/pitch/yaw PIFF parameters for your aircraft is essential for stable flight.
+Getting a good set of roll/pitch/yaw PIDFF parameters for your aircraft is essential for stable flight.
 To help with this it is highly recommended that you use the AUTOTUNE system described below.

 ## What AUTOTUNE does

 The AUTOTUNE mode is a flight mode that acts on top of normal ANGLE/HORIZON/ACRO mode and uses changes in flight attitude input by the pilot to learn the tuning values for roll, pitch and yaw tuning.

 In general pilot needs to activate AUTOTUNE mode while in the air and then fly the plane for a few minutes.
-While flying the pilot needs to input as many sharp attitude changes as possible so that the autotune code can learn how the aircraft responds and figure out PIFF gains.
+While flying the pilot needs to input as many sharp attitude changes as possible so that the autotune code can learn how the aircraft responds and figure out PIDFF gains.

 ## Before flying with AUTOTUNE